Plabick/UltimateResearchBot/README.md

 # UltimateResearchBot
-This bot takes in a list of search terms are returns a summary of the top 25 articles on each term with links to further reading and tags in a .CSV file.
+This bot takes in a list of search terms and returns a generated summary of the top 25 articles on each term.
 It is meant to automate background research for projects or to create libraries on a given topic.
 I used this bot to make a library of use cases for machine learning that is easy to search through.

 ----------Use----------